valera-rozuvan/todo/innovecs_work.md

 ## In progress ##

 - [ ] Create tickets on some kind of tracker about internal problems discussed on internal retrospective.
-- [ ] Answer all comments for PR [3318](https://github.com/edx/edx-platform/pull/3318) and merge it.
 - [ ] Jira issue [BLD-662](https://edx-wiki.atlassian.net/browse/BLD-662).
 PR for it is at [3275](https://github.com/edx/edx-platform/pull/3275).

 ## To be done ##